rzk-lang/sHoTT/src/STYLEGUIDE.md

 ### Conclusions first!

-One of the most noteworthy aspects of our general naming scheme is that conclusions always end up at the start of the name.
+The most noteworthy aspect of our general naming scheme is that conclusions always end up at the start of the name.
 This has the benefit that the most important aspect of a definition is what is mentioned first in its name.
 Although it can take a little while to get used to this scheme as everything is written in the opposite order you may be used to, it offers the following central benefit: the name summarizes the entry's meaning efficiently, even if only part of it is read.
 This means that when a reader is scanning the application of a definition in a larger proof, they can get an overview by only scanning the first few words at each branching point/line.